HeinrichHartmann/HeinrichHartmann.github.io/_posts/2016-06-12-Box-Counting-Arithmetic.md

 But wait, there is another pattern: The size of those square angles are just the odd numbers!

-**Theorem.** The number of boxes in a square of size $N$ is equal to the sum of all odd numbers lower or equal to the $2N$.
+**Theorem.** The number of boxes in a square of size $N$ is equal to the sum of all odd numbers smaller than $2N$.

 ## Sums of even numbers.